“I didn’t invent toilet paper, but I’m smart enough to use it”

 - Is incredibly safe when used with athletes that already demonstrate proper movement patterns.

-- Follow Prelipins chart performing no more than optimal number of 4 repetitions with loads that exceed 90%.
+- Follow Prelipins chart performing no more than an optimal number of 4 repetitions with loads that exceed 90%.

-Now let’s compare the Dynamic Effort Method (DE):
+The Dynamic Effort Method (DE):

 - Speed-strength work is intermediate velocity using loads of 75-85% of one’s 1-rep max (1RM).